Debt

 The Bottom Line

-Paying your credit card debt off by only paying the minimum due can take a very long time, and you will end up paying significantly more in interest in the process.
+Paying off your credit card debt by paying only the minimum due can take a very long time, and you will end up paying significantly more in interest in the process.

 By transferring your balance to a 0% interest credit card, taking out a debt consolidation loan, or using one of many methods for paying down debt faster, you can pay off your balances more quickly and save money on interest charges over time.